 This one is important if you’re downsizing to a smaller space, or moving somewhere that doesn’t have a ton of inbuilt storage.
 If you’re downsizing, it’s likely you will have rid yourself of lots of furniture in preparation for moving somewhere with less room, but there’s still a chance that you’ll end up with lots of items and nowhere to put them.
 Luckily, there are plenty of innovative storage solutions out there, so you should be able to easily find a solution for storing all of your stuff.

-Build a Basic Toolkit
+7. Basic Toolkit

 When moving into your first home from, say, a rental property, you may not have considered the home improvements you’re going to want to make.
 One of the most exciting things about a new house is transforming it into a space you’re going to love.
 Building a toolkit with all the essentials will make it much less of a hassle when it comes to fixing, painting, hanging, and all the other smaller improvements that go into making a house a home.